Tutorial 2: Adding extra information

 The database now contains the information that each phone type above (“ER0”, etc.) is a member of a subset called “syllabics”.
 Thus, each phone token, which belongs to one of these phone types, is also a syllabic.

-Once the syllabic segments have been marked as such in the phone inventory, the next step is to actually create the syllable annotations as follows:
+With the syllabic segments specified in the phone inventory, we create the syllable annotations as follows:

 c.encode_syllables(syllabic_label='syllabic')